Hone logo

 Constraints

-• product_id will be an integer.
+• The sensor_id will be a positive integer.

-• sale_date will be a date type.
+• The value will be a numeric value.

 Notes